Mehmed II's 1467 Albanian campaign

 The 1467 Albanian campaign (Fushata shqiptare e vitit 1467) by Mehmed II and the Ottoman Empire took place in the summer of 1467 in Albania.
+As a result of the campaign, the fortresses and regions of Albania were divided between Venice and the Ottomans.
+The Albanian resistance forces were destroyed and the rebellion collapsed.
+The rebel Albanian leaders continued their lives under Venetian rule.

 The destruction of Ballaban Pasha's army and the siege of Elbasan during the previous siege of Krujë forced Mehmed II to attack Skanderbeg again in the summer of 1467, only 2 months after the latter's victory in the previous siege.
 He also sent troops to raid the Venetian possessions (especially Shkodër and Durrës, which was also besieged and bombarded for a short time) and keep them isolated.
 He then besieged Krujë for a few days, but upon realizing that a direct assault wasn't practical, he decided to retreat.

 Background

 Mehmed II probably intended to send a fleet against Venice in 1467, targeting regions such as the Morea or Euboea.
 Consequently, he initiated the construction of new ships to support this endeavour.
 However, Skanderbeg's successful liberation of Krujë in the second siege, together with the demise of Ballaban Pasha and heavy losses for the Ottomans, marked a notable shift.
 Mehmed II was forced to abandon his plans for a naval expedition and attack Skanderbeg again.

 Subsequent news of Mehmed's renewed march towards Albania caused concern to the Venetians, particularly with the inference that he intended to capture Durrës.
 The city was of strategic importance to the Ottomans as a base for operations against the Italian coast.